2021–22 Saif Sporting Club season

-The 2021–22 season was the Saif SC's 6th season since its establishment in 2016 and their 5th consecutive season in the Bangladesh Premier League after promoting in 2017.
-The season cover period were from 1 October 2021 to 31 July 2022.
+The 2021–22 season was Saif SC's 6th season since its establishment in 2016 and their 5th consecutive season in the Bangladesh Premier League after being promoted in 2017.
+The season covers the period from 1 October 2021 to 31 July 2022.

 Season summary

 October

-On 11 October 2021 Nigerian forward Kenneth Ikechukwu has left the club to Indian club Churchill Brothers.
+On 11 October 2021, Nigerian forward Kenneth Ikechukwu left the club for Indian club Churchill Brothers.

-On 17 October 2021 the club has signed with Rwandian defender Emery Bayisenge from his countryside club AS Kigali.
+On 17 October 2021, the club signed Rwandan defender Emery Bayisenge from his countryside club AS Kigali.

-On 18 October 2021 club signed with Nihat Jaman Ucchash on free transfer from Arambagh KS.
+On 18 October 2021, the club signed Nihat Jaman Ucchash on free transfer from Arambagh KS.

-On 20 October 2021 forward Yeasin Arafat left the club to Bashundhara Kings.
+On 20 October 2021, forward Yeasin Arafat left the club for Bashundhara Kings.

-On 22 October 2021 the club has confirmed signed Bangladesh Police FC midfielder Nazmul Islam Rasel on free transfer.
+On 22 October 2021, the club confirmed signing Bangladesh Police FC midfielder Nazmul Islam Rasel on a free transfer.

 November

-On 6 November 2021 Argentine Andres Cruciani has appointed as a head coach for the upcoming season.
+On 6 November 2021, Argentine Andres Cruciani was appointed as head coach for the upcoming season.

-On 7 November 2021 Nigerian forward Mfon Udoh has signed from Nigerian top division club Akwa United to Saif SC.
+On 7 November 2021, Nigerian forward Mfon Udoh signed from Nigerian top division club Akwa United to Saif SC.

-On 28 November 2021 Saif Sporting Club has started their 2021-22 football season by defeated 2–1 goals Bangladesh Army.
-A goal from Nigerian forward Emeka Ogbugh and 1 own goal from Bangladesh Army defender Mehedi Hasan Mithu ensure the victory of the match.
+On 28 November 2021, Saif Sporting Club started their 2021-22 football season by defeating 2–1 goals Bangladesh Army.
+A goal from Nigerian forward Emeka Ogbugh and 1 own goal from Bangladesh Army defender Mehedi Hasan Mithu ensured the victory in the match.